 - Using a spoon, scoop out the middle, leaving enough around the outside so that it doesn't collapse.

 - Do small sections at a time being extra careful near the front section, which you previously cut flat.

-- It will be harder than the center and you may need to use a little pick or tooth pick to help get through it.
+- It will be harder closer to the center and you may need to use a little pick or toothpick to help get through it.
 (A spoon might be a little too much force.)